Skip to main content

 Icon of the Seas launched in January 2024.
 She departed on her maiden voyage on January 27, 2024, from Miami, Florida.

-In addition to Icon and Star of the Seas, Royal Caribbean has two more unnamed Icon Class ships scheduled for delivery in 2026 and 2027, respectively.
+In addition to Icon and Star of the Seas, Royal Caribbean has three more unnamed Icon Class ships scheduled for delivery between 2026 and 2028, respectively.

 • Gross tonnage: 248,663